jonathanreexes/STACKSHIFT/README.md

 # STACKSHIFT

-STACKSHIFT is a modern, browser-based reimagining of the classic and timeless Tetris game.
+STACKSHIFT is a modern, browser-based reimagining of the classic Tetris game.
 It is built with **HTML5 Canvas** and **vanilla JavaScript**, featuring a clean neon-inspired modern interface and smooth gameplay.

----
 *Made by Jonathan Reeves.*

 ---

 ## Features